UBC-Stat-ML/xlinear/README.md

 - Scalings:
     - ``dense * cnst = dense`` (and vice versa)
     - ``sparse * cnst = sparse`` (and vice versa)

+If you forget these rules, you can rely on static analysis, e.g. try both ``SparseMatrix prod  = m1.mul(m2);`` and ``DenseMatrix prod  = m1.mul(m2);`` in the code above and you will see that only the former compiles.
+If you are in a hurry, you can also just write ``Matrix prod  = m1.mul(m2);`` and the type of prod will be correctly inferred at runtime (in other words we use a hybrid of static and dispatch method binding, where static is used if available, and we fall back to dispatch if static type if not provided, to ensure the optimal algorithm is always selected for the types of matrices provided).

 Matrix/vector creation